 - Always shake hands when greeting people, look them in the eye with a polite smile and listen to what they have to say.

-- Be prepared, know your CV inside out, they will ask questions on different areas of your CV, your character, how you deal with others, your workload, keep your answers to the point and in a relaxed manner, try not to chat too much or move off topic.
+- Be prepared, know your CV inside out, they will ask questions on different areas of your CV, your character, how you deal with others, managing workload, keep your answers to the point and in a relaxed manner, try not to chat too much or move off topic.
 Have some stats to hand, for example your best sales figures, creative ideas, how you cope with pressure, how you work within a team, or equally able to manage others, or work alone.

-- Smile, be confident and relax.
+- Smile, listen carefully and relax.